 The meteorite formed about 4.5 billion years ago.
 While it fell to Earth, it was roughly the size of a minivan before exploding as a fireball, and less than 950 grams have been found.
 Its main mass weighs just 205 grams (less than half a pound) and fits in a human palm.
 The mass was cut into five portions, now residing in the collections at the Museum, Arizona State University, The Field Museum of Natural History, the Smithsonian Institution’s National Museum of Natural History, and the University of California, Davis (UC Davis).

 This is the first consortium meteorite acquisition that was scanned with computed tomography (CT) prior to its division, allowing prior knowledge of the contents of each resulting piece.
 The Museum worked closely with UC Davis to secure specimens of Sutter's Mill right after its fall and performed nondestructive CT scans of several specimens loaned by their finders.
 These scans were used to determine the density of several samples to very high accuracy, confirming the type of meteorite represented by Sutter's Mill.

-To read about the original analysis of the Sutter’s Mill meteorite, read this post; read more about meteorites and other space rocks here, or visit the Museum to inspect meteorites up-close in the Arthur Ross Hall of Meteorites.
+Learn more about the original analysis of the Sutter’s Mill meteorite, about meteorites and other space rocks, or visit the Museum to inspect meteorites up-close in the Arthur Ross Hall of Meteorites.